-Suppose we have 8 memory banks with a bank busy time of 6 clocks and a total memory latency of 12 cycles.
+Example Suppose we have 8 memory banks with a bank busy time of 6 clocks and a total memory latency of 12 cycles.
 How long will it take to complete a 64-element vector load with a stride of 1?
 With a stride of 32?

-Since the number of banks is larger than the bank busy time, for a stride of 1, the load will take 12 + 64 = 76 clock cycles, or 1.2 clocks per element.
+Answer Since the number of banks is larger than the bank busy time, for a stride of 1, the load will take 12 + 64 = 76 clock cycles, or 1.2 clocks per element.
 The worst possible stride is a value that is a multiple of the number of memory banks, as in this case with a stride of 32 and 8 memory banks.
 Every access to memory (after the first one) will collide with the previous access and will have to wait for the 6-clock-cycle bank busy time.
 The total time will be 12 + 1 + 6 63 = 391 clock cycles, or 6.1 clocks per element.

 Memory bank conflicts will not occur within a single vector memory instruction if the stride and number of banks are relatively prime with respect to each other and there are enough banks to avoid conflicts in the unit stride case.
 When there are no bank conflicts, multiword and unit strides run at the same rates.
 Increasing the number of memory banks to a number greater than the minimum to prevent stalls with a stride of length 1 will decrease the stall frequency for some other strides.
 For example, with 64 banks, a stride of 32 will stall on every other access, rather than every access.
 If we originally had a stride of 8 and 16 banks, every other access would stall; with 64 banks, a stride of 8 will stall on every eighth access.
 If we have multiple memory pipelines and/or multiple processors sharing the same memory system, we will also need more banks to prevent conflicts.
-Even machines with a single memory pipeline can experience memory bank conflicts on unit stride accesses between the last few elements of one instruction and the first few elements of the next instruction and increasing the number of banks will reduce the probability of these inter-instruction conflicts.
-In 2006, most vector supercomputers spread the accesses from each CPU across hundreds of memory banks.
+Even machines with a single memory pipeline can experience memory bank conflicts on unit stride accesses between the last few elements of one instruction and the first few elements of the next instruction, and increasing the number of banks will reduce the probability of these interinstruction conflicts.
+In 2001, most vector supercomputers have at least 64 banks, and some have as many as 1024 in the maximum memory configuration.
 Because bank conflicts can still occur in nonunit stride cases, programmers favor unit stride accesses whenever possible.